methodphoto/themincricketclub/2025/index.md

 **29th April [43nd Anniversary of The Min](/1982/clifton-hill-house)**

+## Notes

-**Note:** Change to St Anne's Allstars date and location
+- Change to St Anne's Allstars date and location

-Tour date has changed
+- Tour date has changed

 | May |  |  |  |
 |:---|:---|:---|